amchess/BrainLearn/Readme.md

 Detailed compilation instructions for all platforms can be found in our [documentation][wiki-compile-link].
-Our wiki also has information about the [UCI commands][wiki-uci-link] supported by Stockfish.
+Our wiki also has information about the [UCI commands][wiki-uci-link] supported by Brainlearn.

 ## Terms of use

-Stockfish is free and distributed under the
+Brainlearn is free and distributed under the
 [**GNU General Public License version 3**][license-link] (GPL v3).
 Essentially, this means you are free to do almost exactly what you want with the program, including distributing it among your friends, making it available for download